- Rent Control / Increase Limitations. Virginia state landlords can raise rent upon renewal or at any time with the appropriate notice.

 When is it illegal to raise rent?

-It is illegal for a Virginia landlord to increase rent in retaliation for a tenant filing a complaint regarding the health, safety, or housing code violations with the appropriate agency, joining a tenant’s group, or testifying against his/her landlord in a court proceeding (Virginia Statute Chapter 12: 55.1-1258).
+It is illegal for a Virginia landlord to increase rent in retaliation for a tenant filing a complaint regarding the health, safety, or housing code violations with the appropriate agency, joining a tenant’s group, or testifying against his/her landlord in a court proceeding.
+(Code of Virg. § 12: 55.1-1258).

-It is also illegal for a Virginia landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a Virginia landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-The state of Virginia does not legislate the amount that landlords may charge for rent.
+The state of Virginia does not regulate the amount that landlords can charge for rent.

 How Much Notice is Needed for Raising Rent?

-To increase rent on a month-to-month tenant, a Virginia landlord is required to provide a 30-Day Notice before the increased rental amount may be expected.
+There is no specific statute on how much prior notice is needed for a rent increase; however, it is customary to provide a 30-Day Notice before the increased rental amount may be expected.

 How Often Can Rent Be Increased?

-Virginia does not legislate the frequency with which landlords may increase rent.
+Virginia does not regulate the frequency with which landlords may increase rent.

 Laws Regarding Late Fees

-Virginia has no legislation controlling the amount a landlord may charge for rent.
+Virginia has no laws controlling the amount a landlord may charge for rent.
 The state does have legislation in place that preempts legislation seeking to control rent or stabilize rental amounts.